SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/*-arguments.md

 »⟮A1A2 morphosyntactic alignment⟯« (my term) is ⟮＿morphosyntactic alignment＿⟯ concerned with ＿verblikes＿ with ⟮＿valencies＿ of 1 and 2⟯.
 ⟮＿A1A2 morphosyntactic alignment＿⟯ may be ⟮＿nominative-accusative＿⟯, ⟮＿ergative-absolutive＿⟯, ⟮＿direct＿⟯, ⟮＿tripartite＿⟯, or ⟮＿transitive＿⟯.
+Per definition, the only argument A1 of an intransitive verb has a single case C1 (outside of active alignment)

 ##### mapping